We Help Patients With Nystagmus Regain Visual Acuity

 How a Low Vision Doctor Can Help

-At the Low Vision Of Colorado, we want to help you live your life the best way you can.
+At the Low Vision Of Nebraska, we want to help you live your life the best way you can.
 Our goal is to enhance your remaining vision as much as possible so that you can get back to doing the things you love with the people you care about every day.

 To do that, Dr. Robert Stamm will take a look at your degree of vision loss from Nystagmus and talk to you about what you want to accomplish.
 Based on your needs, your low vision doctor can recommend a number of low vision aids and glasses.
 Certain aids can help improve blurriness, giving you clearer vision, which has been shown to slow down some of the rapid eye movements caused by Nystagmus.